HEVC-Projects/CPIH/README.md

 # CPIH

+**Note on Jan.
+8th, 2018**: currently the CPIH is a subset of the database for CU Partition of HEVC (CPH), supporting both intra- and inter-modes.
+For more information, please visit https://github.com/HEVC-Projects/CPH.

 A large-scale database for CU partition of intra-mode HEVC (CPIH).

-Note on Jan.
-8th, 2018: the CPIH now is a subset of the database for CU Partition of HEVC (CPH), supporting both intra- and inter-modes.
-For more information, please visit https://github.com/HEVC-Projects/CPH.

 For reducing HEVC encoding complexity through deep learning based approach, a large-scale database is established [1].